mbeacom/genai-processors-pydantic/README.md

-# pydantic-gemini-processor
+# pydantic-genai-processor

-The Pydantic Gemini Processor to be used with Gemini's genai-processors
+The Pydantic GenAI Gemini Processor to be used with Gemini's genai-processors